xzuyn/musubi-tuner/src/musubi_tuner/dataset/dataset_config.md

 ### Sample for Image Dataset with Control Images

 The dataset with control images.
-This is used for training the one frame training for FramePack and FLUX.1 Kontext training.
+This is used for training the one frame training for FramePack, FLUX.1 Kontext training, and Qwen-Image-Edit training.

 The dataset configuration with caption text files is similar to the image dataset, but with an additional `control_directory` parameter.